Related Free Essays

 The comparison between the Nigerian and Japanese debt management models cannot be complete without underscoring the significance of their debt burdens on public perceptions about the strength of their economies.
 To understand the implications of this comparison, it is important to analyze Nigeria’s debt within the broader context of debt perception in Africa.
 According to some researchers, the debt levels in African countries are below the 100% to GDP mark, while Japan’s is more than double the percentage (Washington Center for Equitable Growth, 2015, p.
 5).
 Indeed, the Japanese debt to GDP ratio is in excess of 250%, while the impression out there is that African countries have a much higher debt to GDP ratio compared to other nations in the world.
 This negative perception of African debt has implications on the management of debt financing in Nigeria because it forces the government to pay higher interest rates than rich nations.
 Particularly, debt premiums paid by African governments are significantly higher than other governments.

-Nigeria’s huge debt is worrisome but a closer look at it suggests that the country suffers from a liquidity problem and not one of inability to pay debt (see debt assessment report in appendix A).
+Nigeria’s huge debt is worrisome but a closer look at it suggests that the country suffers from a liquidity problem and not one of inability to pay debt (see debt assessment report in Figure 1 below).
 Difficulties in servicing debt means that lenders will charge higher interest rates on loans and this is Nigeria’s real problem, in terms of fiscal policy management (Debt Management Office Nigeria, 2017, p.
 5).
 Particularly, most of them specialize in the provision of short-term loans as opposed to long-term ones, meaning that countries, which take such types of facilities, are likely to suffer from a liquidity problem due to financial pressures caused by the payment of short-term debt obligations.
 Liquidity challenges affecting low-income countries affect debt repayment plans because they constrain resources needed to finance other aspects of a government’s operations (Croissant & Millo, 2018, p.
 56).
 In the absence of adequate financial resources, a country may lack resources to finance its capital investments, or obtain additional income from the loans taken to spur investments (Atsede & Brychan, 2017, p.
 5).
 Relative to this assertion, researchers have traced the effect of a country’s debt burden to its impact on investments and savings (Croissant & Millo, 2018, p.
 12).
 However, based on the insights highlighted in this study, the effects of debt an on economy need not necessarily be evaluated from the perspective of their effects on savings and investments but on their understanding of its impact on economic growth.
 This idea outlines the justification for undertaking the current investigation because the analysis was focused on understanding the relationship effects of debt burden on sustainable economic growth of Nigeria.

 According to some researchers, most African governments need to pay attention to tax diversification and prudent debt management to meet their fiscal and monetary policy goals (International Monetary Fund African Department, 2021, p.
 25).
 Studies in developed economies suggest that an increase of 1% in the debt to GDP ratio for developed nations only amounts to a 0.03% increase in interest rate (Perez & Dube, 2020, p.
 43).
 These statistics mean that there is a favorable public perception of debt management in developed countries compared to developing countries and more so, Africa and Nigeria in particular.
 This problem has exacerbated cash flow issues facing Nigeria; thereby forcing sectors with urgent short-term debt needs to suffer from the financial pressures of debt payments.
 Furthermore, given that most international loans mature within a year, the possibility of a financial crisis occurring without if African countries do not have sufficient liquidity is high.